annaelizabeth23/GlobalRecipeNetwork_PersonalProject/README.md

 # Welcome to my project: Global Recipe Network

-Global Recipe Network is what I chose to create as my personal project during my time at DevMountain.
-It is a recipe sharing site that is centered around the geographical origin of the recipes.
+Global Recipe Network is a personal project I have been working on to practice React, Redux, and Node.
+It is a social-media type site that allows users to create, read, update, and delete recipes.

 ## Tech Stack:
 - React
+- Redux
 - Bootstrap
 - Axios
 - Express